mindhivefi/firebase-rules-parser/README.md

 const hasAccess = rules.hasAccess('/databases/DEFAULT/documents/users/123', context);
 ```

-´hasAccess´ -merhod will return an object which contains all access right keys that were defined in rules script.
+´hasAccess´ -method will return an object which contains all access right keys that were defined in rules script.
 If there were no allow -rule to set access to true or false, no key will be included in object.
 So for example, the result could something like this:

 ```typescript
 {